WELCOME TO Harris Place-Morning Star North Cemetery

 Help Our Cause

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.
 We are accepting donations to help restore the cemetery and install a headstone for each gravesite that was loss or destroyed.
+All donations are tax deductible and recognized by the Internal Revenue Service as a tax exempt organization.

 Pay with PayPal or a debit/credit card